-When demonstrations are scheduled, organizers should expect university personnel (typically, Student Life staff and/or Saint Xavier University Police officers) to be present for all or part of the Event.
-This presence is often necessary to ensure organizers' own rights are protected and the university's regular operations and activities are not interrupted.
-Accordingly, university representatives may film, photograph or record elements of the event.
-The presence of university personnel should not be viewed as an effort to deter or otherwise interfere with properly approved demonstrations.
+When demonstrations are scheduled, organizers should expect University personnel (typically, Student Life staff and/or Saint Xavier University Public Safety) to be present for all or part of the Event.
+This presence is often necessary to ensure organizers' own rights are protected and the University's regular operations and activities are not interrupted.
+Accordingly, University representatives may film, photograph or record elements of the event.
+The presence of University personnel should not be viewed as an effort to deter or otherwise interfere with properly approved demonstrations.